 Why getting a flu shot early might be a good idea

-“Last year, there was actually much less flu than there was in all previous seasons.
+“For the last couple of years, there was actually much less flu than there was in all previous seasons.
 Our theory is that because we were wearing masks to prevent COVID we also prevented flu.
 But we’re anticipating something different this flu season.”

 Why is she expecting an increase in flu this season compared to last season?
+There has been a significant rise in flu cases in Australia, which is often a predictor.
+Also, fewer people are taking COVID precautions.

 How soon should I get my flu shot?